 Paint Calculator

 Estimate how much paint you need for walls and ceilings.
-Choose what you’re painting, subtract openings if you want, then apply coats, coverage rate, and a waste allowance for touch-ups.
+Choose what you're painting, subtract openings if you want, then apply coats, coverage rate, and a waste allowance for touch-ups.
+Results include can-size breakdowns.

 Paint Calculator